 Samsung Galaxy S7 edge

-The Galaxy S7 edge was (and even now it's two years old, still is) a true flagship phone in every respect.
+The Galaxy S7 edge was a true flagship phone in every respect.
 It too was announced in February 2016 and its 5.5-inch dual edge QHD display was simply superb.

 All of the same features as the S7 were on board and the design was a touch rounder than the S6 edge that preceded it.